moby/moby/CONTRIBUTING.md

 ### What are a maintainer's responsibility?

 It is every maintainer's responsibility to:

-	a) be aware of which pull requests they must review, and do so quickly
+# Be aware of which pull requests they must review, and do so quickly
-	b) communicate clearly and transparently with other maintainers
+# Communicate clearly and transparently with other maintainers
-	c) be available to anyone with questions, bug reports, criticism etc. on their component.
+# Be available to anyone with questions, bug reports, criticism etc. on their component.
 This includes irc, github requests and the mailing list.
-	d) make sure they respect the philosophy and design of the project
+# Make sure they respect the philosophy and design of the project

 ### How is this process changed?